echogarden-project/echogarden/README.md

 This project consolidates, and builds upon the effort of many different individuals and companies, as well as contributing a number of original works.

-Designed and developed by Rotem Dan.
+Designed and developed by Rotem Dan (IPA: /ˈʁɒːtem ˈdän/).

 ## License